-The 3-month EURIBOR futures, however, are relatively less affected by US macroeconomic announcements as illustrated in Figure 4.
-In case of EURIBOR futures; gross domestic product (GDP), initial jobless claims, factory orders and housing starts numbers exert any influence in causing significant jumps.
+The 3-month Euribor futures, however, are relatively less affected by U.S macroeconomic announcements as illustrated in Figure 4.
+In case of Euribor futures; gross domestic product (GDP), initial jobless claims, factory orders and housing starts are associated with significant jumps.